alshedivat/al-folio/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hello!
-I am a Research Assistant at [Universitat Politècnica de Catalunya](https://www.upc.edu/en) in Barcelona (Spain), working at the [ViRVIG](https://www.virvig.eu/) research group.
+I am a Ph.D. student at [Universitat Politècnica de Catalunya](https://www.upc.edu/en) in Barcelona (Spain), working at the [ViRVIG](https://www.virvig.eu/) research group.

 My research interests are **computer animation**, **virtual and augmented reality**, **deep learning** and **computer graphics**.